 By taking an unexpectedly rich archive of menus from New York restaurants and digitizing them, the NYPL has unlocked interest in how menus have changed through time as well as what they tell us about food culture, the cost of produce, food fads, and graphic design.

 Digital humanities scholar Florian Kraeutli wrote a very accessible but detailed PhD thesis on the ways in which metadata from cultural institutions can be used, combined, remixed, and explored—and the limits to this.
 His entire PhD, richly illustrated with examples using museum data from around the world, is available freely online and is a great resource for those starting out, or trying to convince their institutions that new discoveries are there to be made.

 How can your strengths be resources for your audiences?

-Strengths come in many forms, from objects to histories, processes, staff, ideas, or new perspectives.
-Beyond showing these strengths to audiences, how might you share them in a way that fosters creativity?
-How might projects, insights, or questions from your audience help you to see your strengths in a new light?
-How might your audiences’ creativity expand your reach to even more people?
+Strengths come in many forms, from objects to histories, processes, staff, or ideas.
+Beyond showing these strengths, how might you share them in a way that fosters creativity?
+How could projects, insights, or questions from your audience help you to expand your network or see your strengths in a new light?

 Other sections of this course focus on self-care, however, it is important for managers and directors overseeing expansions of digital engagement to consider staff as one of their organization’s greatest strengths.
 In this vein, it is crucial to ensure that the workload of digital engagement is sustainable and respects the privacy and personal time of staff.
-What planning conversations and on-going lines of communication are needed to make sure that staff are not overloaded?
-As new projects arise, how can they be balanced with existing obligations?
-What might you need to deprioritize or let go to make room for new work?
-What flexibility might be needed on the part of the organization to facilitate the new flexibility being required of staff?
+What planning conversations and ongoing lines of communication are needed to make sure that staff are not overloaded?
+As new projects arise, what else might you need to de-prioritize?